ibizaman/selfhostblocks/README.md

 the design will be extendable to allow users to add services not provided by SHB.

+It's goal is to be to disnix what nixpkgs is to NixOS.

 As far as features and best practices go, I intend to provide, for all
 services:
 - Protection and single sign-on using [Keycloak](https://www.keycloak.org/), where sensible.